MJan14/neonpong/README.md

 - Two-player mode

 ## How to Run
-1. Open the https://mjan14.github.io/neonpong/ file in your browser.
+1. Open the https://mjan14.github.io/neonpong/ link in your browser.
 2. Start playing immediately!

 ## Notes